Nuxij/nuxMail/docs/plugins/jme.queue_outbound.accounts.md

 		If you don't want to allow a user to send from any other address than their own, just leave the 'sendFrom' list empty ([]).

+	* **Notes**

+		At the moment there is one thing worth noting.
+This plugin needs your users to auth using 'user@domain.com' usernames.
+If users authenticate with no domain part in their name, we can't tell who they are supposed to be, so we can't chech authorisation.

+		We use 'fail closed' logic that stops users potentially being able to send as others by using the username domain part or nothing at all.
+		We could potentially use the domain part of the MAIL_FROM header, but then 'tom@dev.com' would be allowed to send as 'tom@otherdomain.com' if the latter existed without any explicit permission.
+Not good!

+		Essentially, if you don't use 'user@domain.com' authentication, your users won't be able to send email.

 Example Configuration
 -------------
 {